 You should see some output describing the directory you are currently within.

-avi is my username; your own username will appear here.
+avi is the author's username; your own username will appear here.

 That output is describing a location on your computer.
 You have a file system and within that file system are directories and files.